 It doesn’t matter what your area of work is or the type of training you provide.
-You need to focus on the needs of your learners and the specific objectives of the training course.
+You need to focus on your learners’ needs and the training course’s specific objectives.
 This will make it easier for you to create quality digital content that truly resonates with your audience and, above all, helps you to establish a real learning dynamic.

 2. Focus on the message

-In a world in which all the information you need can be found at your fingertips, being able tokeep your audience engaged is a challenge.
+Keeping your audience engaged is challenging in a world where all the information you need can be found at your fingertips.
 At this point, (almost) anything goes.
 The more visual it is, the better.
-And we haven’t even started talking about making your content interactive … Note how the most popular streamers are constantly interacting with their followers.
-You too can achieve that level of “addiction”, by using resources such as videos, exercises and, of course, gamification.
+And we haven’t even started talking about making your content interactive… Note how the most popular streamers constantly interact with their followers.
+You can also achieve that ” addiction ” level by using resources such as videos, exercises, and gamification.

 On Twitch, every streamer is unique.
-As such, each streamer will have their own type of audience.
+As such, each streamer will have their type of audience.

 The truth is that each of us has a unique personality, which can be seen in how we express ourselves and communicate with others.
 Understanding your style will help you connect with your audience.
 How?

-- • In your e-learning content: style is communicated through design, colours, the types of illustrations or images you choose and the kinds of activities you create.
+- In your e-learning content: style is communicated through design, colors, the types of illustrations or images you choose, and the kinds of activities you create.
 Take care of them!

 4. Use the right tools